 Azure Web Sites has the following advantages:

-- Out of the box support for near-instant Git, TFS, FTP, Web Deploy and Dropbox deployments
+- Out of the box support for near-instant Git, VSO, FTP, Web Deploy and Dropbox deployments

-- Instant roll-backs (when using Git or TFS deployments)
+- Instant roll-backs (when using Git or VSO deployments)

 - Much faster site provisioning and scaling